netmod-wg/rfc7950bis/CONTRIBUTING.md

-As this document is currently an individual draft (I-D), in the IETF sense, it is not yet necessary to get consensus for changes made.
+As this document is currently an individual draft (I-D), in the IETF sense, it is not yet necessary to get consensus for changes made here.

 Ultimately, this document will be submitted to the NETMOD WG for consideration for adoption.
-At that time, WG consensus will be held for the updates made up to that point.
+At that time, WG consensus will be held for all of the updates made up to that point.

 However, until then, given the complexity of this effort, all updates (PRs) are subject to a GitHub-enabled review process.
-Only the designated experts (i.e., the `rfc7950bis-owners` team) participate in the review process.
+Only the designated experts (i.e., the `rfc7950bis-owners` team) and the PR-owner(s) participate in the review process.

 A PR will be automaticaly-merged as soon as all of the following are true: